 Brenda Ekwurzel is a senior climate scientist and the director of climate science for the Climate & Energy Program at the Union of Concerned Scientists (UCS).
-In her role, she ensures that program analyses reflect robust and relevant climate science, and researches the influence of major carbon producers on rising global average temperatures and sea level.
+In her role, she ensures that program analyses reflect robust climate science.
+She contributes to research on the influence of fossil fuel producers on global average temperatures, sea level, and other climate indicators.
 Dr. Ekwurzel is a co-author of the fourth National Climate Assessment (NCA4) Volume II.
-She presents frequently to a range of audiences on climate science, educating the public on practical, achievable solutions for climate change.
+She presents frequently to a range of audiences on climate science and practical, achievable solutions for climate change.

 Dr. Ekwurzel earned a B.S. in geology from Smith College, and an M.S. in geoscience from Rutgers University.
 She holds a Ph.D. in isotope geochemistry from the Department of Earth and Environmental Sciences at Columbia University's Lamont-Doherty Earth Observatory, and conducted post-doctoral research at Lawrence Livermore National Laboratory, in California.

 A widely quoted expert on climate change, Dr. Ekwurzel co-authored the UCS guide Cooler Smarter: Practical Steps for Low-Carbon Living.
 In 2016, she was named a AAAS fellow, and cited for her “distinguished contributions to analysis and outreach aimed at strengthening support for sound U.S. climate policies, and making the science of climate change accessible to diverse audiences.”
-She has appeared on ABC News, CBS News, Good Morning America, CNN, the Fox News Channel, NPR, and The Colbert Report, and has been cited by the Washington Post, USA Today, the Associated Press and Reuters.
+She has appeared on ABC News, CBS News, CNN, Good Morning America, NBC News, NPR, and The Colbert Report, and has been cited by Associated Press, New York Times, Reuters, USA Today and Washington Post.

 Martinich, J., B.J.
 DeAngelo, D. Diaz, B. Ekwurzel, G. Franco, C. Frisch, J. McFarland, and B. O’Neill, 2018: Reducing Risks Through Emissions Mitigation.
 In Impacts, Risks, and Adaptation in the United States: Fourth National Climate Assessment, Volume II [Reidmiller, D.R., C.W.
 Avery, D.R.
 Easterling, K.E.
 Kunkel, K.L.M.
 Lewis, T.K.
 Maycock, and B.C.
 Stewart (eds.)].
 U.S. Global Change Research Program, Washington, DC, USA. doi: 10.7930/NCA4.2018.CH29.
 Available here.